atljp/thug2-sdl/README.md

 - [SDL2](https://www.libsdl.org/)

 First download and install Visual Studio and CMake like any other GUI application.<br>
-Install git via the Installer from the website or directly in Powershell: `winget install --id Git.Git -e --source winget`<br>
+Install git via the Installer from the website or directly in Powershell:
-Then install vcpkg via git as described in the Microsoft documentation:
+- `winget install --id Git.Git -e --source winget` Then install vcpkg via git as described in the Microsoft documentation:
 - `git clone https://github.com/microsoft/vcpkg.git`
 - Run the bootstrap script `cd vcpkg && .\bootstrap-vcpkg.bat`